avtolstoy/device-updater/README.md

 https://kivy.org/planet/2016/01/python-for-android-now-supports-python-3%C2%A0apks/

-## Silentl Install of Windows Drivers
+## Silent Install of Windows Drivers

 - the driver installer is built using inno setup, from the file src/resources/windows/*.iss